Hail & Wind Damage Specialists

 - Do your homework.
 Make sure your roofing contractor is locally licensed and insured.
 Call and verify that the information provided is accurate and up to date.
 Ask questions and get to know your roofing representative.
 You should know the person you are trusting with your home and business and know that they’ll be around if any issues arise.

-SoTex Exteriors Roofing and Remodeling is a locally owned and operated, licensed, insured roofing company serving San Antonio and the surrounding area.
+SoTex Roofing & Exteriors is a locally owned and operated, licensed, insured roofing company serving San Antonio and the surrounding area.

 Contact us today!
 Call 210-858-8880 or fill out the form below.